 Laboratory and field experiments have provided evidence for the existence of light-absorbing organic carbon.
 However, in many global climate models, organic particulates are still considered scattering aerosols, reflecting sunlight only.
-We used a global chemical transport model to examine the enhancement in atmospheric absorption due to brown carbon with emissions for year 2000 and generated the first estimate of the global direct radiative forcing of brown carbon.
+In Feng et al., 2013, we used a global chemical transport model to examine the enhancement in atmospheric absorption due to brown carbon with emissions for year 2000 and generated the first estimate of the global direct radiative forcing of brown carbon.
 (Radiative forcing is estimated as the difference in the calculated radiative fluxes with and without brown carbon.)

 Related Research Areas